robertsawko/test_demo/README.md

 googletest/gtest including OS package manager, git and `ExternalProject` of CMake.
 In my opinion the most reliable is to incoroprate googletest as git submodule. `External Project` did require some configuration and had to che

+## Some literature

+"Working Effectively with Legacy Code" by Michael C. Feathers